Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Coues Whitetail DeerThe diminutive Coues whitetail deer are park regulars at Dead Horse Ranch and can commonly be seen taking advantage of the ample browse (food) and cover available at the park.
 This small sub-species of the eastern whitetail deer averages about 33 inches tall at the shoulder and rarely exceeds 100 pounds on the hoof which is smaller than many common dog breeds!
 What these deer lack in size, they more than make up for with their beautiful markings, long eyelashes, and pure athleticism.

-While in the park, coues whitetails can be experienced at any time during the day, although due to their crepuscular nature are more active during the couple hours around sunrise and sunset.
+While in the park, Coues whitetails can be seen at any time during the day, although due to their crepuscular nature, they are more active during the couple hours around sunrise and sunset.
 A pair of binoculars will aid in finding and viewing these deer during your park visit.
 Once spotted, please admire in amazement from a suitable distance so the deer aren’t “spooked” out of the park.
 This causes less stress on the animals and keeps them around for the enjoyment of everyone.
-Once you have an encounter with these beautiful little deer, you’ll certainly realize that they carry a huge presence despite their compact size.
+Once you have an encounter with these beautiful little Coues deer, you’ll certainly realize that they carry a huge presence despite their compact size.

 California Kingsnake